ericsonga/TeacherCSP/_sources/CSPRepeatNumbers/ch7_exercises.rst

         .. tab:: Question

-           Create a function to calculate and return the product of all of the even numbers from 1 to the passed end number.
+           Create a function to calculate and return the product of all of the even numbers from 2 to the passed end number (inclusive).
 Be sure to call the function to test it and print the result.

            .. activecode::  ch7ex9q
                 :nocodelens: